KateEstabrook/Ticket_to_Ride/README.md

 - An instruction menu will pop up.
 If you know how to play, click "Exit"
 - Choose your destination cards
 - Remember, that in each turn you can either choose a destination card (or more), place a route, or draw a card.
+- When a player has 3 or fewer trains left, everyone *besides* that player will get one more turn.
+After that you will be sent to the win screen.
+To exit the win screen, just press escape.

 Enjoy!